ivanursul/ivanursul/articles/java/open-source-collections.md

 More information about Maven, and how to use it, you can find in this <a href="https://maven.apache.org/">article</a>.

-Another way of using *Apache Commons Collections* is to download the library from the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>.
+Another way of using Apache Commons Collections is to download the library from the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>.
 When you do that, extract your commons-collections4-4.2-bin.tar.gz with <a href="https://www.win-rar.com/start.html?&L=0">WinRar</a> and open your environment (Eclipse).
 After you create a project, go to Build Path - Configure Build Path... - choose Libraries - click Add External JARs... - locate your extracted folder and import all the jars.

-**Synchronization:**
+Synchronization:
-*Apache Commons Collections* and Java collections have a similar synchronization solution.
-The majority of the various implementations of Collections, Maps and Bags are not thread safe without additional synchronization, therefore **synchronizeXXX** method on Collections is recommended for these implementations to be synchronized in a multithreaded application use.
+Apache Commons Collections and Java collections have a similar synchronization solution.
+The majority of the various implementations of Collections, Maps and Bags are not thread safe without additional synchronization, therefore synchronizeXXX method on Collections is recommended for these implementations to be synchronized in a multithreaded application use.

-Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by *Apache Commons Collections*.
+Below, you can find some Interfaces from Package org.apache.commons.collections4, supported by Apache Commons Collections.
 For further information feel free to check the <a href="https://commons.apache.org/proper/commons-collections/javadocs/api-4.2/index.html">official website</a>:
 <table>
   <tr>
     <th>Interfaces</th>